Fibonaccigirly/New-Classrooms/README.md

 Actual Behavior: The system does not provide real-time feedback to users about the required length for the Subject field.
 Users are only informed of the requirement after submitting the form, resulting in an error message.
 Note: Implementing real-time validation for the Subject field will enhance the user experience by providing immediate feedback and preventing the submission of invalid data.
 This will help users adhere to the specified character count requirements.

-Bug Report 6: Allowance for One-Night Booking Despite 2-Night Minimum Requirement
+BR 6: Allowance for One-Night Booking Despite 2-Night Minimum Requirement
 Summary: Users can book only one night, contrary to the established 2-night minimum requirement, and there is a lack of messaging indicating the minimum night stay.
 Steps to Reproduce:
 1. Attempt to book a stay for one night.